 Cratchit, I wonder: Does a poor bastard such as yourself even realize that one glorious day you could BECOME a Scrooge!?
 It’s called the American Dream, Cratchit.
-Allow me to interpret that dream for you…

-Perhaps you saw the recent news that, in America, 90 out of every 100 people born poor, like yourself, Cratchit, cannot climb the income ladder despite all their striving?
+Perhaps you saw the recent news that, in America, 90 out of every 100 people born poor—like your children, Cratchit—will not climb the income ladder despite all their striving?

-P.S.
-For Christmas, do you think Tiny Tim would like a subscription to the Wall Street Journal?
+Say, for Christmas, do you think Tiny Tim would like a subscription to the Wall Street Journal?